San-Wang/Movie_Recommender/readme.md

 * [ ] Save similarity matrix to speed start
 * [ ] Using pyspark library to do collaborative filtering instead of surprise.SVD
 * [ ] recommend movie based on poster style? research feasibility?
+* [ ] use popular growth to diffrentiate classic with recent

 File Structure:
 ```